 Harlem Biospace Fellows

-Harlem Biospace Fellows are consultants to the community of companies here at Hb and they contribute to both the technical design of products and the creation of business strategy.
+Harlem Biospace Fellows are consultants to the community of companies here at Hb and contribute to both the technical design of products and the creation of business strategy.
 The current group ranges from biotechnology undergraduate students eager to carry out routine work to experienced healthcare consultants and postdoctoral researchers who can bring valuable perspective to the table.
-In return Fellows are given access to training events and gain operational experience useful to finding a full-time opportunity in early stage biotech.
+In return, Fellows are given access to training events and gain operational experience useful to finding a full-time opportunity in early stage biotech.